shirok/Gauche-makiki/README.md

     (define-http-handler "/"  (file-handler))

-Some handler-builders takes another handler procedure and returns a new handler that auguments the original handler.
+Some handler-builders takes another handler procedure and returns a new handler that augments the original handler.

 See [examples](examples/) for more usages.